guilhermepo2/blog/_posts/2019-04-07-screenshake-unity-2.markdown

 Some months ago I wrote about doing Screenshake in Unity, and now I'm writing about an even better way to make Screenshake in Unity!
 I will just repeat the beggining of the other post here now.

 First things first, if you don't know what is the **JUICE**, I feel sorry for you.
-There is a moment, in every game developer life, where they get to meet the **JUICE**.
+There is a moment, in every game developer's life, where they get to meet the **JUICE**.
 It is, for sure, a life changing moment.
 That being said, if you don't know what is the **JUICE** you probably have already thought: "My game is bad and I don't know why" or "My game has a fun mechanic but is bad, why?" - The answer to all your thoughts and problems probably are: **THE JUICE**!.

-Watch [Juice it or Lose It](https://www.youtube.com/watch?v=Fy0aCDmgnxg) and [The Art of Screenshake](https://www.youtube.com/watch?v=AJdEqssNZ-U) and watch your games improve in 100% by just watching a couple lectures!
+Watch [Juice it or Lose It](https://www.youtube.com/watch?v=Fy0aCDmgnxg) and [The Art of Screenshake](https://www.youtube.com/watch?v=AJdEqssNZ-U) and watch your games improve in 100% just by watching a couple lectures!

 A new addition to these lectures is [Math for Game Programmers: Juicing your Camera with Math](https://www.youtube.com/watch?v=tu-Qe66AvtY) - which is a veeery nice talk!